OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 An Edge Cluster is a group of resources in OpenNebula and the corresponding resources in AWS, that are suitable to be run in edge locations with a minimal footprint.
 OpenNebula provides a specification of the cluster ready to be created.

-The following resources are created in OpenNebula:
+The following resources are created in OpenNebula when a new Edge Cluster is deployed:

 * **Cluster**: one cluster containing all the resources is created with each provision.
 There is a one-to-one relationship between the provision and the cluster, so each provision can only have **one** cluster.
 * **Datastore**: each provision deploys two datastores, the system and the image.
-This is based on :ref:`OneStor datatores <onestor_ds>`.
+This is based on :ref:`OneStor datatores <onestor_ds>` in the case of Edge Clusters (and in Ceph in the case of HCI Clusters.
 * **Host**: the user can deploy as many as he or she wants.
 They will be used to run VMs.
 * **Virtual Network**: for private networking there is a network template ready to be instantiated with the parameters the user needs.
 There is also one public network that uses the elastic drivers to pre-allocate IPs, so VMs have public connectivity.